12 Tips to Cut Cost, Not Quality in Your Meals

 Include all three meals and snacks.
 Plan to have a special dinner night each week where you try out a new recipe or splurge on a special treat.
 One of the nicer aspects of meal planning is that you don’t have to think about what you are having for dinner each night and you can mix it up if your calendar changes.

 A helpful planning idea is to designate two nights a week for family favorites, perhaps Taco Tuesdays and Pizza Fridays.
-For the last year or so, I have been using Pinterest to gather ideas for dinner and then I share my “What’s for Dinner?” board with my family and let them choose a couple.
+For the last year or so, I have been using Pinterest to gather ideas for dinner and then I share my “Easy Dinners” board with my family and let them choose a couple.
 To save money, try to incorporate at least two veggie nights each week.

-3) Buy produce and meat through CSA or Farmers Market and supplement at grocery store.
+3) Buy produce and meat through CSA or Farmers Market and supplement at the grocery store.

 Buy more when there is a sale and fill that freezer.
 This is why you should always check the freezer first before you start planning.
 There are weeks when I don’t have to buy meat at all and I can just work from my freezer.